hoopers-club/hoopers/src/pages/posts/articles/2022-01-17-hoopers-nft-project-coming-soon.md

 For André Costa, founder & CEO of Hoopers “we are a creative team always looking for disruptive ideas to serve the community and we are fortunate to work together with very talented minds and artists.
 The release of the NFT project is a natural step in our roadmap, but also a way to respond to the requests of our community.
 We want to make sure that our community feels part of our history, but also owns a piece of it”.</br>

-Our roadmap will developed in different phases and NFT DROPS: Courts, Community and CryptoHoopers.
+Our roadmap will be developed in different phases:

 </br>

+1. **NFT DROPS: Courts, Community and CryptoHoopers**
-1. **DISCORD VIP GROUP: Exclusive for Hoopers Membership Club and NFT owners**
+2. **DISCORD VIP GROUP: Exclusive for Hoopers Membership Club and NFT owners**
-2. **DAO: New projects and products built together with the Community**
+3. **DAO: New projects and products built together with the Community**

 </br>